-In our first test (see Figure 11) we used an increment of 0.2 across the whole range, and 0.1 in the range of [-0.2, 0.2] centred about the value already optimised by evolution.
+In our first test (see Figure 11) we used an increment of 0.2 across the whole range, and 0.1 in the range of [-0.2, 0.2] centered about the value already optimized by evolution.
 At this scale we see a fairly smooth fitness landscape, with few local optima, although as far as only adjusting a single gene at a time goes, there seems to be no possibility of improvement upon this result, from this location in parameter space.
-However, this does not rule out the possibility of improvement by adjusting multiple
+However, that does not rule out the possibility of improvement by adjusting multiple parameters simultaneously.